- What Is Pranayama?

 - Choose the right environment – Practice pranayama in a clean and healthy environment, preferably in a quiet and open space where airflow is not restricted.
 Avoid cluttered rooms, noisy environments, and practice in a place that is filled with greenery and serenity to get the best benefit.

-- Timing and meal frequency – Practice pranayama 3-4 hours before having your first meal.
-Practice during the mornings on an empty stomach since the mind, body, and air, are all fresh and pollution-free.
+- Timing and meal frequency – Practise during the mornings on an empty stomach since the mind, body, and air, are all fresh and pollution-free.
+You can also practice Shitali and Nadi Shodhana pranayam three hours after dinner for a sound sleep.

 - Take support and practice good form – Maintain the correct posture and take support when needed when practising certain asanas.
 By taking this into consideration, you can avoid muscle aches, spasms and enjoy pranayama to the fullest without any worries.
 Breathing is an important component of child delivery and practising pranayama can help one control the flow of their breathing.
 Through conscious inhaling and exhaling, one can regulate the flow of breath which can aid in a smooth delivery, free of any complications, during pregnancies.

-Practicing pranayama exercises will lead to greater awareness of one’s surroundings as one’s mind is calm and at ease.
-Pranayama helps to strengthen the body due to efficient use of oxygen and helps an individual live a fuller life.
+Practising pranayama exercises will lead to greater awareness of one’s surroundings as one’s mind is calm and at ease.
+Pranayama helps to strengthen the body due to the efficient use of oxygen and helps an individual live a fuller life.

 Also Read: Butterfly Exercise During Pregnancy